Estimating the Magnitude and Phase of Automotive Radar Signals under Multiple Interference Sources with Fully Convolutional Networks: Experiments

 \subsection{Generalization to Real Data}

-The major concern regarding training a neural network on synthetically generated samples is the model's capacity to generalize on real data.
+The major concern regarding training a neural network on synthetically generated samples is the model's capacity to generalize to real data.
 Therefore, we evaluate the generalization capacity of our FCN on real data, by testing it on real samples collected with two different radar sensors.
+We underline that our FCN is never trained or fine-tuned on real data samples.
 In Figure~\ref{real_data_fig}, we present qualitative results on nine real samples with interference, comparing our method against zeroing.

 The first six plots, depicted in Figures~\ref{real_subfig1} to \ref{real_subfig6}, are generated with real data provided by FAU \cite{Fuchs2020}.
 We note that the targets are different among the presented signals, showcasing various scenarios.
 Moreover, the central frequency of the interference source is not always the same, having three distinct values: $76.25$ GHz, $76.5$ GHz and $76.75$ GHz.
 Looking at the results, it is clear that our network can provide more accurate estimations of the amplitude of targets, being able to mitigate the interference and to reduce the noise floor.